VOLVO -`07 VN 780

 BUGS GET IN - When I am reading at night, with all the windows closed, bugs get in, attracted by the light.
 Some where there are holes that are not screened.

-CRUISE CONTROL – The cruise control should be a keypad in the center of the steering wheel so you don’t have to spend a lot of time with your eyes off the road. just key in the speed you want to travel at.
-Also, the cruise should be able to hold the truck at speeds as slow as 20 MPH for construction zones.
+CRUISE CONTROL - The cruise control should be a keypad in the center of the steering wheel so you don't have to spend a lot of time with your eyes off the road. just key in the speed you want to travel at.
+Also, the cruise should be able to hold the truck at speeds as slow as 10 MPH for construction zones.
+(This is true of all cruise controls, no matter the size of the vehicle.)

 CURTAIN RESTRAINTS - There are only three curtains but there is no consistency in how they are held in place when folded back.

-DELPHI RADIO AND CD PAYER – This amazing piece of electronic gadgetry won’t release, eject, my CD.
+DELPHI RADIO AND CD PAYER - This amazing piece of electronic gadgetry won't release or eject, my CD.
 I am told I have to buy an entire new unit because with the cost of labour it is more expensive to repair than to replace.

 DIPSTICK COLOUR - The dipstick is the same colour as the oil.
 How are you supposed to tell what the oil level is.